3dcitydb/3dcitydb-docs/source/impexp/preferences/kml-collada-gltf-export.rst

-Another positive side-effect of this option is that *GE_LoDn_zOffset* attribute values (explained in the following section) calculated for Oracle 10g keep being valid when imported into PostGIS >= 2.0 or Oracle
+Another positive side-effect of this option is that *GE_LoDn_zOffset* attribute values (explained in the following section) calculated for Oracle 10g keep being valid when imported into PostGIS starting from version 2.0 or Oracle starting from version 11g.
->= 11g.
 Otherwise, when switching database versions and not making use of this option, *GE_LoDn_zOffset* values must be recalculated again.

 *GE_LoDn_zOffset* attribute values calculated for Oracle 10g are consistent for all KML/COLLADA/glTF exports from Oracle 10g.
-The same applies to PostGIS >= 2.0 or Oracle >= 11g.
+The same applies to PostGIS starting from version 2.0 or Oracle starting from version 11g.
 Only cross-usage (calculation in one version, export from the other) creates inconsistencies that can be solved by turning z-coordinate transformation off.